GibsonDisaster/Carrie-Programming-Language/README.md

 ## Getting Started

-Compiler is not working yet.
-For the foreseable future after I get the compiler working, you will need to write your carrie code in Src.hs as to avoid the IO Monad and all the trouble that comes from the IO String type.
+Load up Start.hs in ghci and run the main function after you have written your code in Src.txt.
+You must have gcc installed and on your system path for this to work.
+You will need to write your carrie code in Src.hs as to avoid the IO Monad and all the trouble that comes from the IO String type.

 ### Hello World Carrie